 Unsure of what products are best for you?
 Why not speak to one of our Kasha team members.Call Toll free 0800721220

-Kasha has partnerships with pharmacies for all pharmaceuticals products and Kasha reaches out to them when there are products ordered by the customers and deliver them.
+Kasha has partnerships with pharmacies for all pharmaceuticals products.
+Kasha reaches out to them when there are products ordered by the customers and then we deliver them.
 Partner Pharmacies also provide assistance to customers via phone when it is needed.
 For services such as telephones consultations and getting long-acting reversible contraceptives methods, we have partner clinics and our customers can be linked to their nurses and physicians.